hooverken/ARMPowershell/README.md

 * All data disks
 * All NICs

-It works by retrieving the VM object from Azure and then looking at the OSProfile, storageProfile and the networkProfile properties to find the disks and NICs associated with the VM and then deleting them.
+It works by retrieving the VM object from Azure and then looking at the OSProfile, storageProfile, and the networkProfile properties to find the disks and NICs associated with the VM and then deleting them.

 This is intended to make cleanup easier when messing around with machines for sandboxing etc.